UtrechtUniversity/yoda/docs/administration/installing-datarequest-module.md

 ### Customizing and installing schemas
 For a fully functional datarequest module, schemas for the various forms have to be present.
-A set of templates for these schemas can be found in the `irods-ruleset-uu` repository in the `datarequest/schemas` directory.
+A set of templates for these schemas can be found in the `yoda-ruleset` repository in the `datarequest/schemas` directory.
 These meet the requirements of the datarequest procedure of
 [the YOUth cohort study](https://www.uu.nl/en/research/youth-cohort-study).